nyantee/ashen733__AlgoSims2016/README.md

 I spent most of my time for this homework trying to figure out a way to most effeciently build the solar system.
 I tried using arrays in one of the attempts I posted and then individual objects in another.
 I was trying to cement my knowledge of arrays and how to use them.

+Week 5

+For exercise A I wanted to create a series of springs in a row made of blocks that were of different heights so that when the program opened each would spring form a stretched point in successions but I couldn't figure out how to make the spring into an object successfully which is what i was trying to do with the NOARRAY version in my homework folder.

+For exercise B, I figured out how to add a GUI to the drawing to change the size of the box spring.